head-dump picoCTF 2025 Solution

 The picoCTF News blog exposes an API reference that includes a /heapdump endpoint.
 Download the Java heap dump and search it for picoCTF.

-Use the built-in "Try it out" or run curl manually to download the heap dump file (it will be tens of MB).
+Expand the /heapdump entry and click "Try it out", then "Execute" - or run curl manually - to download the heap dump file (it will be tens of MB).

 Confirm the format with file heapdump and head -c 32 heapdump | xxd.
 You should see the HPROF magic header JAVA PROFILE 1.0.2.